Chococlass33/simple_rpg_project/docs/RATIONALE.md

 ## Chaos
 Non-player characters go through their behaviours.
 If no behaviours are selected they interact with the world around them.
 This results in strange situations, such as a grunt stunning Doctor Maybe and then picking up the rocket engine.
 These behaviours could be coded out if we wanted to.
 But the chaos often makes for a more interesting experience so we didn't attempt to restrict these chaotic behaviours.

+## VacuumEffect
+We decided to implement suffocation as part of the status effect system.
+The VacuumEffect will cause characters to be teleported back to the first map if they can't breath.
+A character can breath if they have a spacesuit and sufficent supplies of Oxygen.
+We decided to apply/remove the VacuumEffect exclusively to the player character when teleporting between the moon and normal map.
+The desired behaviour is for only the character to suffocate while other characters on the moon are immune.
+Rather than designing new objects to make enemies immune to the VacuumEffect we will simply not apply the VacuumEffect to them.

+## Exoskeleton
+One of the enemies will be immune to damage, as a resuult of an exoskeleton.
+We plan to implement this with three aspects:
+* A armour stat in our character class.
+Armour will reduce all incoming damage by the amount of armour on the character.
+So a character with three armour taking 5 damage will only lose 2 health.
+* An exoskelton item that applies the armoured status effect to a character.
+* An armoured status that raises a character's armour stat while active.

+Invulnerability to damage will be achieved by applying a massive ArmourStatus bonus to exoskeleton wearing characters.